Mitigating photon loss in linear optical quantum circuits: Linear solving

-\textit{defines a sampling regime where the sum of the worst-case statistical error and bias error of linear solving with dependency recycling mitigation is less than the worst-case statistical error of postselection.}
+\textit{with $C>0$ defines a sampling regime where the sum of the worst-case statistical error and bias error of linear solving with dependency recycling mitigation is less than the worst-case statistical error of postselection.} \end{theorem} \begin{proof}